Part I: Foundations

 by Toshihiko Mukoyama

-International Macro
+International macroeconomics

 by Giancarlo Corsetti, Luca Dedola, and Simon Lloyd

-by Juan Carlos Hatchondo and Leo Martinez
+by Juan Carlos Hatchondo and Leonardo Martinez

 Sustainability